SpacelyProject/spacely-docs/spacely-caribou/basic-setup/ZCU102 Setup for Spacely-Caribou.md

    1. Bps/Par/Bits = 115200 8N1
    2. Hardware Flow Control = No
    3. Software Flow Control = No
 4. Press enter.
-A login prompt for the ZCU102 should appear.
-If it does not, then retry with a different /dev/ttyUSB device.
+You should now see some text appear beginning with "xilinx-zcu102..." which indicates you have connected to the ZCU102 over serial.
+If you still don't see any text, then retry with a different /dev/ttyUSB device.
+5. You may be prompted to log in to the system:
-5. The login is "petalinux".
+   1. The login is "petalinux".
-6. If this is your first time booting the system, you will be prompted to set a password.
+   2. If this is your first time booting the system, you will be prompted to set a password.
 Otherwise, the password is whatever you set on the first time you booted the system.
-7. Once you have entered the password, you should have terminal access to the ZCU102.
+6. Once you are logged in, you should have terminal access to the ZCU102.
 Enter the command **sudo ifconfig eth0 192.168.1.24** to enable the ethernet interface and set the ZCU102's IP address to 192.168.1.24
-8. Exit minicom by pressing (Ctrl-A + X)
+7. Exit minicom by pressing (Ctrl-A + X)
-9. From the host PC, check that you were successful by attempting to SSH to the ZCU102: **ssh petalinux@192.168.1.24**
+8. From the host PC, check that you were successful by attempting to SSH to the ZCU102: **ssh petalinux@192.168.1.24**
-10. If this is not the first time you have booted petalinux, you may see a warning with the phrase "Remote Host Identification has Changed".
+9. If this is not the first time you have booted petalinux, you may see a warning with the phrase "Remote Host Identification has Changed".
 If you see this, run the command **ssh-keygen -R 192.168.1.24** on the host PC.

 ## Build Peary on the ZCU102